HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

     !!!note
         To revert to the default editor toolbar, run the task that is named remove-wcm-ephox-editor-custom-configuration on the primary node only.

-## Using a custom TinyMCE editor toolbar with inline editing
+## Using a custom TinyMCE editor toolbar with in-place editing

 !!!note
-    These customization steps only apply for Web content inline editing with the TinyMCE editor.
+    These customization steps only apply for Web content in-place editing with the TinyMCE editor.

 1. Log in to the WebSphere® Integrated Solutions Console as an administrator.